Procurement Frequently Asked Questions

-We hope you find this FAQ useful, please do help us continuously improve this FAQ document by letting us know if there are other questions that we could add that will benefit suppliers.
+We hope you find this FAQ useful.
+Please help us improve this FAQ page by letting us know if there are other questions we should add.

 What is Procurement?

-Procurement in the public sector is, to a large degree, a pre-defined and regulated process associated with the purchase of goods, works and services.
-The key principles of procurement are that contracting authorities shall treat economic operators equally and without discrimination and shall act in a transparent and proportionate manner
+Procurement in the public sector is the process of purchasing of goods, works and services.
+To a large degree it is a pre-defined and regulated process.
+The key principles of procurement are that contracting authorities shall treat economic operators equally and without discrimination.
+Moreover, they shall act in a transparent and proportionate manner.

-At Harrow council procurement requires the delivery of multiple local and national priorities such as economic and social value.
+The Council's procurement requires the delivery of several local and national priorities, such as economic, environmental and social value.

 The procurement process itself has numerous activities:

-- developing a service specification and invitation to tender documents, questions and their weighting, the answers of which we will use to score the bids and identify the winning bidder
+- Developing a service specification and invitation to tender documents, questions and their weighting.
+The answers of which we use to score the bids and identify the winning bidder.

-- the pricing document in which suppliers are required to set out their price offer, and to which there will be scored weighting attributed
+- The pricing document.
+Here suppliers set out their price offer which will be scored weighting attributed.

 How do I find out about supplier opportunities?